kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 An especially savvy user could launch your app by using Siri or searching for it in Spotlight, but neither of these tools help the user find what they want inside a non-Apple app.
 Meanwhile, Apple makes things like contacts, notes, messages, email and apps directly searchable within Spotlight.
 The user simply taps on the search result and goes straight to the content.
 No fair!

-Sometimes it seems like Apple keeps all the fun features to itself, like using Spotlight and Siri.
+Sometimes it seems like Apple keeps all the fun features to itself, like using Spotlight.
 The good news is that after Apple developers finish playing around with a feature and feel it's ready for showtime, it often lets the masses play too, like it did with app extensions in iOS 8.

 With iOS 9, Apple is passing a very exciting feature off to the rest of us; third party developers now have the ability to make _their_ content searchable through Spotlight!
-This also means that users can search within your app with Siri.
-Not only that, but you also get to make Siri context-aware.
-By simply saying, "Remind me to log my hours when I get home", users can create a reminder that links to a specific piece of content they were viewing within _your_ app.
-When the reminder pops up, they can jump straight back into what they were doing.

-With iOS 9, you don't have to leave 20 tabs open in Safari and hope that you get back to them later.
-Create a reminder, close the tab and get on with your life!

-[TODO: Fact check this with GM on a device, as of beta 5 it only creates a reminder with the activity's title, no link.]

 ## App search APIs